Lecture in the Shape of a Bridge Collapsing

 6.5.
 In May, 1911, the lighting system that decorates the façade of Dreamland’s exhibition #8: End of the World, short circuits, and sparks start a real fire, fanned by a strong sea wind.

 6.6.
-Only weeks before, a superior fire-fighting apparatus has been installed, with new water mains added to the hydrants, but somehow the ducts have not been connected to the Atlantic, and as the real firefighters arrive, they find no more pressure in the system than in a garden hose.
+Only weeks before, a superior fire-fighting apparatus has been installed, with new water mains added to the hydrants, but somehow the ducts have not been connected to the

-Dreamland, and only the midget firefighters of exhibition #4: Lilliputia – confronted with the real thing after 2,500 false alarms – put up a real fight, saving a small piece of their city – the fire station.
+6.7.
+The firefighters of Fighting the Flames are the first to desert their dormitories and the confines of Dreamland, and only the midget firefighters of exhibition #4: Lilliputia – confronted with the real thing after 2,500 false alarms – put up a real fight, saving a small piece of their city – the fire station.

 hear the waves strike the shore